 2. Respiratory protection

-Inhaling air contaminated by dust, soot, gas and vapor–which are all common on jobsites that can lead to a number of chronic respiratory problems and diseases.
+Inhaling air contaminated by dust, soot, gas, and vapor–which are all common on job sites can lead to a number of chronic respiratory problems and diseases.

 Personal respiratory devices should form a complete seal on the face.
 Make sure facial hair is trimmed to allow for a respirator to fit properly.